 We looked at some of the available models and wrote reviews about them.
 If you like our reviews but want a little more info, there’s a buyers’ guide to help guide your purchase.

 One significant drawback is the price.
 If you’ve got a strict budget, this one might be outside your range.
-But this is still one of the best combo coffee makers that comes with a frother.
+But this is still one of the best combo coffee makers that come with a frother.

 It doesn’t use pods, so while it doesn’t offer quite the convenience, it also doesn’t create the long-term environmental waste problem.